Diaspora politics in the United States: Negotiating the national interest

-In international relations, it is assumed that a state, in order to act coherently in the international system, must identify what are termed its "national interest", its goals and ambitions in the economic, military or cultural domains.
+In international relations, it is commonly assumed that a sovereign and independent country, in contemplation of manoeuvring coherently and decisively in the geopolitical system, needs to precisely identify what is commonly referred to as "national interests", its goals and ambitions in the economic, military, or cultural domains.
 The formulation of policy, both domestic and international, is then straightforward, it is simply the pursuit of the nation's identified national interest.

 The national interest of a state usually derived from its closely linked national identity and national narrative.
-For ethnic homelands with diasporas, there is conflict between the national identity of the homeland and the diaspora's ethnic identity—most obvious is the state's principal concern for only the people living within its boundaries, while the diaspora's is more broadly concerned for the transnational community.
+For ethnic homelands with diasporas, there is conflict between the national identity of the homeland and the diaspora's ethnic identity — most obvious is the state's principal concern for only the people living within its boundaries, while the diaspora's is more broadly concerned for the transnational community.

-While the homeland has the ability to independently formulate its national identity, narrative and interest, the homeland is highly motivated to accommodate, or at least appear to, the concerns of its ethnic diaspora because of "the diaspora's political clout and financial assistance, at home and internationally."
-Thus the homeland's formulations must accommodate the ethnic identity needs of the diaspora to allow for the homeland to retain its significance to them and thus their support.
+While the homeland is capable of independently formulating and defending its national identity, narratives, and interests, it is usually also highly motivated to accommodate, or at least appear to, the concerns of its ethnic diaspora because of "the diaspora's political clout and financial assistance, at home and internationally."
+Thus, the homeland's formulations must accommodate the ethnic identity needs of the diaspora to allow for the homeland to retain its significance to them and thus their support.

 Shain describes the negotiation process as: